Anabha04/Google-APIs/README.md

 facing internal server error
 The error encountering, InsecureTransportError, occurs because OAuth 2.0 requires the use of HTTPS for security reasons.
-When running a local Flask application, the default address http://127.0.0.1:5000 uses HTTP, which triggers this error. working on openssl for Generate a Self-Signed Certificate
+When running a local Flask application, the default address http://127.0.0.1:5000 uses HTTP, which triggers this error. working on openssl to generate a Self-Signed Certificate